subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 - As the temperature is reduced below the critical value, we see the formation of multiple pure states and there is split of the of overlap distribution into a bi-modal shape (orange curve).
 Configurations can be in the same pure state in which case they have a high overlap value $q_1$, or they can be in different pure states, in which vase the overlap tends to be smaller at $q_0$.
 - An even further reduction in the temperature causes more replica symmtry breaking, as a result of which we now see that each of the pure states from the second stage have further split into multiple pure states lying within the energy valley formed in stage 2.
 Furthermore the overlap distribution has developed a peak near 1, which implies that at low temperatures each pure state converges to its single configuration with a low degree of overlap with the other configurations (blue curve).
 In this situation the self overlap becomes equal to 1, while the cross overlap between states is zero.
 This process is completely probabilistic, so the system may end up in a different configuration every time it is gradually frozen.

-Hence there are two cases in which there is low overlap distribution, but the reasons are different for each: (1) In the high temperature case the overlap is low due to thermal activity, since each spin is flipping back and forth due to the heat energy, (2) At $T=0$ once again the overlap is low, but the reason is different.
+Hence there are two cases in which there is low cross overlap between configurations, but the reasons are different for each: (1) In the high temperature case the cross overlap is low due to thermal activity, since each spin is flipping back and forth due to the heat energy, (2) At $T=0$ once again the cross overlap is low, but the reason is different.
 The spins have converged to random looking configurations, but the randomness is due to the randomness in the interaction strengths.
 The spins themselves are no longer flipping randomly between states since $T=0$.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat39.png)

 Figure 29: Tree like and nested structure in replica symmetry breaking

 Another way to visualize replica symmetry breaking is shown in the above figure.
-At high temperatures we have single pure state, as shown by the large oval (which can be thought to be the space of all configuartions) on the right and the top node in the tree.
+At high temperatures we have single pure state, as shown by the large oval (which can be thought to be the space of all configurations) on the right and the top node in the tree.
 When the temperature dips below $T_c$ the state splits into three pure states as shown by the three smaller ovals which are now restricted to a smaller subset of configurations.
 A further reduction in temperature causes these 3 pure states to split into 6 pure states, each with a even smaller set of possible configurations.
 The overlap function $q_{\alpha\beta}$ depends on how far the pure states $\alpha$ and $\beta$ are from each other in the tree structure.
 For example A and B are closer to each other, and further away from the other states C,D,E,F and G.

 ### Counting the Number of Pure States